EthanPerello/npc-forge/docs/security.md

    - All form inputs are validated before processing
    - Required fields are checked for presence
    - Enumerations (like gender, age group, etc.) are validated against allowed values
+   - Character descriptions are limited to reasonable lengths

 2. **Input Sanitization**
    - All free-text inputs are sanitized before processing